 A slightly vertical element is also thrown in, with the grappling hook and the parachute combining well for a fresh perspective.
 You should try out this one on our games similar to Mafia roster only if you like the action to come at you hard and fast, and if the odd conspiracy is what keeps you going.

 And if you want a touch of yesteryear, then The Saboteur is just the free-roaming action title for you.
 Set in the 40s, it has everything from bad accents to fast cars on terrible roads and the discord of the times mixed in.

-Unfortunately, those looking for a stealthy experience will be left fuming, as the element of cover is not deeply entrenched into the title.
-But all in all it should provide a look into Nazi-occupied France, as you bring the color back into the city.
+Unfortunately, those looking for a stealthy experience will be left fuming, as the element of cover is not deeply entrenched into the game.
+But all in all, it should provide a look into Nazi-occupied France, as you bring the color back into the city.

 Just a tiny mention here; the upcoming Watch Dogs which was debuted at Sony’s (not quite) PS4 unveiling will also fall in this category.
 But we’ll have to wait a considerable amount of time to play that one, considering that it will only get a holiday 2013 release (if it doesn’t get pushed back).

 Ok, we give.
 We said we wouldn’t mention GTA, but if you haven’t played the latest, then what are you waiting for?
 It has a massively large world to explore and equally numerous activities to engage in.
 There are even follow-up standalone episodes, one focusing just on a notoriously grungy bike gang and the other on Dominican drug dealers.
 Make sure you check that out if you haven’t already.